Davor Bunoza

-Davor Bunoza (born 3 April 1980) is a Bosnian Croat attorney and politician who has served as Minister of Justice since January 2023.
+Davor Bunoza (born 3 April 1980) is a Bosnian Croat lawyer and politician who has served as Minister of Justice since January 2023.
 Despite being nominated by the Croatian Democratic Union, he is not officially a member of any political party.

 Early life and education

 Bunoza was born in Mostar, where he also completed high school.
 He graduated with a bachelor's degree in law at the University of Mostar in 2005.

 Career

 From 2006 to 2007, Bunoza worked in the "Sesar-Ćurić-Miletić" law office.
 Then, from 2007 to 2011, he worked in the "Your Rights BiH" Association.
-Since 2011, he has been practicing as an independent attorney.
-In 2015, Bunoza co-founded the law firm "Paponja-Bunoza" in Mostar with attorney Darislav Paponja.
+Since 2011, he has been practicing as an independent lawyer.
+In 2015, Bunoza co-founded the law firm "Paponja-Bunoza" in Mostar with lawyer Darislav Paponja.

 On 25 January 2023, following the formation of a new Council of Ministers presided over by Borjana Krišto, Bunoza was appointed as the new Minister of Justice in Krišto's cabinet.